Jerald/yolol-is-cylons/information/cylon-ast.md

 A binary operation in yolol.
 The `operator` key is a string which contains the textual representation (`+` for example) of the actual operator being applied. `left` and `right` contain the expressions that evaluate to the left and right hand sides, respectively, of the operator.

 ### `expression::unary_op`
-**Required keys:** `operator: String`, `target: Expression`
+**Required keys:** `operator: String`, `operand: Expression`

 A unary operation in yolol.
 The `operator` key is a string which contains the textual representation (`-` for example) of the operator being applied.
-Due to the prefix/postfix operators being the same textually, they have the special representation of `++a` and `a++`, to use prefix/postfix increment as an example. `target` contains the expression that evaluates to the value that the operator is applied to.
+Due to the prefix/postfix operators being the same textually, they have the special representation of `++a` and `a++`, to use prefix/postfix increment as an example. `operand` contains the expression that evaluates to the value that the operator is applied to.

 ### `expression::value`
 **Required keys:** `value: Node<value>`